HelloWorld-1017/HelloWorld-1017.github.io/_posts/web development/html & css/2024-09-12-CSS-Selectors.md

 </html>
 ```

-**Note:** `a:hover` MUST come after `a:link` and `a:visited` in the CSS definition in order to be effective! `a:active` MUST come after `a:hover` in the CSS definition in order to be effective!
+Note that `a:hover` must come after `a:link` and `a:visited` in the CSS definition in order to be effective. `a:active` must come after `a:hover` in the CSS definition in order to be effective.
 Pseudo-class names are not case-sensitive.

-## Pseudo-classes and HTML classes
+## Pseudo-classes for a specific HTML class

 <i class="term">Pseudo-classes</i> can be combined with only a specific HTML class, [`html13.html`](/webpages/2024-09-12/html13.html):